-- Slice the tofu into 3 cubes of about 1".
-Press it between paper towels by placing it between plates with something heavy on top for 15 minutes.
+- Slice the tofu into cubes of about an inch.
+Press them between paper towels by placing them between plates with something heavy on top for 15 minutes.

-- Place the pressed tofu into the bowl with marinade, mixing gently so it is coated.
-Let it sit for 10 – 15 minutes.
+- Place the pressed tofu cubes into the bowl with marinade, mixing gently so it is coated.
+Let them sit for 10 – 15 minutes.

 - Place the 1/2 teaspoon of sesame oil and the peanut or olve oil into the wok or frying pan over medium heat.

 - Add the tofu with the marinade to the pan.
 Let the tofu cook for 4 minutes or until lightly browned, stirring occasionally.

 - Add the onions and peppers to the pan.
 Stir and cook for 2 minutes.